ELLDER054/gizmo-lang/README.md

 git clone https://github.com/ellder054/gizmo-lang
 ```

-The Gizmo source will be put in the directory `gizmo-lang` and you can run Gizmo source code with the following.
+The Gizmo source will be put in the directory `gizmo-lang` and you can tell Gizmo to execute a file with the following.
 ```shell
 cd gizmo-lang
 ./main.sh filename.gizmo